Carlos Dominguez III

-Carlos Garcia "Sonny" Domínguez III (born September 16, 1945) is a Filipino businessman who was appointed as Philippine Cabinet Secretary thrice: as Minister of Natural Resources (1986-1987), Secretary of Agriculture (1987-1989), and as Secretary of Finance (2016-2022).
+Carlos Garcia "Sonny" Domínguez III (born September 16, 1945) is a Filipino businessman who served as a Philippine Cabinet Secretary three times: as Minister of Natural Resources (1986–1987), Secretary of Agriculture (1987–1989), and as Secretary of Finance (2016–2022).

-He has over four decades of vast experience and an outstanding track record of achievements at the helm of various organizations in the public and private sectors.
-His expertise was borne out of his experiences as a shareholder, CEO, and a board member of over a dozen corporations across multi-industries such as power, agriculture, mining, banking, hospitality, real estate, and investment.

 Early life and education

-Domínguez comes from a prominent Zamboangueño family in Davao City.
-Born on September 16, 1945, in Zamboanga City, he is the son of Carlos Domínguez, Jr. and Virginia Ubeda García.
+Domínguez comes from a Zamboangueño family based in Davao City.
+Born on September 16, 1945, in Zamboanga City, son of Carlos Domínguez, Jr. and Virginia Ubeda García.
 His grandfather Carlos Domínguez Sr. was a pre-World War II head of the Bank of the Philippine Islands (BPI) in Mindanao.

-He grew up in Davao and attended elementary and high school at the Ateneo de Davao University where he was a classmate of President Rodrigo Duterte.
+He grew up in Davao and attended elementary and high school at the Ateneo de Davao University, where he was a classmate of President Rodrigo Duterte.

 He moved to Manila for his college studies at the Ateneo de Manila University.
-Domínguez graduated with a Bachelor of Arts degree in Economics in 1965 and received a Master of Business Management from the same university in 1969.
-He also pursued post-graduate studies in California where he completed the Executive Program from Stanford University's Graduate School of Business in 1982.
+Domínguez graduated with a Bachelor of Arts degree in economics in 1965 and received a Master of Business Management from the same university in 1969.
+He also pursued post-graduate studies in California, where he completed the Executive Program from Stanford University's Graduate School of Business in 1982.